-The Institution allows a student to repeat a failed course twice and only the last grade to count in the grade point average (GPA).
+The Institution allows a student to repeat a failed course a maximum of three times.
+If they pass on the last attempt the last grade shall be counted in the grade point average (GPA).
 An undergraduate student can receive a "D" in a course and if their GPA is 2.0 or above, he/she can graduate.
 A graduate student cannot receive a grade of "D" and/or "F" in any course.
 If so, they must repeat the course prior to graduation.
 No graduate program student can graduate unless their GPA is 3.0 or higher.
 The policy does not remove the previous grade but eliminates the effect of that grade on the cumulative GPA by removing it from the computation.
 The repeated course will be included in the attempted credit hours in calculating the maximum time frame to complete the course.
+If a student fails the same course 3 times, he/she will be considered for an immediate drop.
+The Academic Dean does have the right to review the student situation on a case-by-case basis.